Tourism sector ‘steady’ | The New Age

 The tourism sector is pro actively sharing the water saving message with guests to the province.
 Jooste also said posters were displayed at airports and prominently in major hotel chains.

-“Several establishments in the sector have also taken measures to conservewater in Tsogo Sun, for instance, plugs have been removed from the bathroom, limiting guests to showers.
-We will continues to work with the sector to promote water-saving awareness.
+“Several establishments in the sector have also taken measures to conserve water in Tsogo Sun, for instance, plugs have been removed from the bathroom, limiting guests to showers.
+We will continue to work with the sector to promote water-saving awareness.
 We know that water, like energy, is critical to economic growth,” Jooste said.

 Desalination is a process that removes minerals from salt water and the province is now planning to spend millions of rands and create jobs for its residents with the first phase of a 450 million litre per day desalination plant, which could cost about R8bn to construct for a yield of 55 million cubic meters of water per year.